-- February 21st Program Design Review & Bikepacking Trek Planning Guide Review - March 21st Equipment and Gear and Campsites - April 18th Roles of Adult and Youth Leadership Positions & Pre-Arrival Packet - May 16th Last minute information and open forum
+- March 15th Program Design and Planning Guide Review, Equipment and Gear and Campsites - April 19th Roles of Adult and Youth Leadership Positions & Pre-Arrival Packet

 CONTINGENT STRUCTURE

 THE COUNCIL CONTINGENT

 A Council Contingent consists of one or more crews comprised of youth from throughout the local council.
 Contingents that consist of more than one crew can often save money by sharing travel and other expenses.
 Each crew will typically be comprised of advisors selected and approved by the local council and youth recruited from different units within the council.
 At its discretion, a council may organize a crew that is comprised entirely of advisors and youth from one Scouting unit in the council.